What makes a good opener?

 The best opener you've actually heard of

-For most players the real shortlist is not "which word has the highest raw entropy" but "which word could actually be today's answer."
-And that matters a lot: a probe like TARSE or TIARE can never be the solution, so starting with one permanently removes any chance of the game ending on turn one.
-That 1/6 result – the shared score that makes people screenshot their Wordle grid – is only on the table if your opener is a genuine possible answer.
+For most players the real shortlist is not "which word has the highest raw entropy" but "which word is NYT actually likely to choose."
+And that matters a lot: a probe like TARSE or TIARE is almost certainly not going to be the solution, so starting with one all but removes any chance of the game ending on turn one.
+That 1/6 result – the shared score that makes people screenshot their Wordle grid – is only on the table if your opener is a word NYT is actually likely to choose.
 For many players that trade-off alone settles the question, regardless of any entropy calculation.

-Once you restrict to words that could actually be the answer, the rankings look very different.
-RAISE leads at 5th overall (5.8779 bits), and the next two familiar words in the top 10 are SLATE (8th, 5.8558 bits) and CRATE (9th, 5.8349 bits).
-The gap between all three is smaller than any rounding error in the scoring.
-All of them sit within 0.013 bits of each other – you will not notice the difference across a month of playing.
+Once you restrict to familiar words that are plausibly part of the answer pool, the rankings look very different.
+RAISE leads at 5th overall (5.8776 bits), and the next familiar words in the top 10 are SLATE (8th, 5.8566 bits) and IRATE (10th, 5.8304 bits).
+The gap between RAISE and SLATE is smaller than any rounding error in the scoring – under 0.022 bits – and even a word like CRATE, which sits just outside the top 10, is within striking distance of all of them.

 Why not ADIEU or AUDIO?